-C. REFERENCE DOCUMENTS
+C. Reference Documents

 Part C of the Comprehensive Plan lists various documents referred to in the Plan that informed its drafting and are useful in understanding and interpreting the Plan.
 They are not part of the Plan, unless otherwise indicated below, and are listed below by title.
-These documents are [or will be made] available on the Town and Village websites.
+These documents are or will be made available on the Town website.